Mixed legal system of English common law, Islamic law (in 12 northern states), and traditional law

 - Taxation

-The foreign exchange market in Nigeria is regulated pursuant to the Foreign Exchange (Monitoring and Miscellaneous Provisions) Act (FEMM Act), the CBN Foreign Exchange Manual (CBN Manual) and the guidelines and circulars issued from time to time by the Central Bank of Nigeria (CBN).
+The foreign exchange market in Nigeria is regulated pursuant to the Foreign Exchange (Monitoring and Miscellaneous Provisions) Act Cap F34 LFN 2004 (FEMM Act), the Central Bank of Nigeria Foreign Exchange Manual (CBN Manual) and the guidelines and circulars issued from time to time by the Central Bank of Nigeria (CBN).
 The FEMM Act establishes a foreign exchange market and authorises the CBN to make regulations for transactions conducted within the market.

-Nigeria’s foreign exchange market is made up of three major segments, the CBN window, the interbank and the Bureau de Change.
-The parallel market is not a market which has any legal backing but exists between unlicensed players who buy and sell (not in accordance with the rules) or licensed players and third parties that do not meet the documentation requirements.
+Nigeria’s foreign exchange market is made up of three major segments: the CBN window, the interbank and the Bureau de Change.
+However, please note that the CBN recently discontinued the sale of foreign currencies to Bureaux de Change operators in Nigeria.
+Separately, a parallel foreign exchange market exists between unlicensed players who buy and sell, or licensed players and third parties that do not meet the documentation requirements for an eligible transaction at the official bank rate.
+It has been established that scarcity in the official sector and prevailing bureaucratic procedures necessitated the growth and development of the parallel market.

 The CCI, once issued, guarantees an investor access to the Nigerian foreign exchange market for the repatriation of dividends, interest and profits (net of taxes) and the remittance of proceeds (net of all taxes) in the event of the sale or liquidation of the enterprise or any interest attributable to its investment.